How To Choose The Right Pumpkin

 Today, it’s all about how to choose the right pumpkin for your family.
 How do you choose a pumpkin?
 This is an updated post from a few years ago.
 Do you love seeing the little kids at the supermarket looking at all the small, medium, and large pumpkins in those huge boxes?

-Well, as I am checking out the guy behind me asked where I got my pumpkin.
-I said “over there,” he then said to me, “Well those are SUGAR Pumpkins.”
+Well, as I am checking out, the guy behind me asked where I got my pumpkin.
+I said, “Over there.” he then said to me, “Well, those are SUGAR Pumpkins.”
 I asked him, “What’s a SUGAR pumpkin?”
-He then told me SUGAR pumpkins are used for making pumpkin pie.
+He then told me that SUGAR pumpkins are used to make pumpkin pie.
 I thought a pumpkin was a pumpkin.
+I learn something new every single day.

 Now I realize this pumpkin is special because it cost me $6.35.
-I am not getting in line again to return the expensive pumpkin for a cheaper larger one.
+I am not getting in line again to return the expensive pumpkin for a cheaper, larger one.
 That sign said $.89.
 I should have read the fine print that said $.89 a pound.
 In case you missed my post, Pumpkin Cookies-A Family Favorite

 My favorite Pumpkin Carving Tools